sib-swiss/containers-snakemake-training/docs/course_material/5_reproducibility_snakemake.md

     1. Does it use external packages and need a specific environment?

         If you look at the top of the script, you will see several (11 to be exact!) `library()` calls.
 Each of them imports an external package.
 All of these could be gathered in a conda environment, however when numerous libraries are involved, it is sometimes easier to use a container.
-During Day 1 - Session 3 ([Working with Dockerfiles](../day1/dockerfiles.md)), you built your own Docker image, called `deseq2`.
+During Session 3 of the Containers course ([Working with Dockerfiles](https://sib-swiss.github.io/containers-introduction-training/latest/course_material/day1/dockerfiles/#build-an-image-for-your-own-script)), you built your own Docker image, called `deseq2`.
 This image actually contains everything required by the script:

         ```python linenums="1" hl_lines="17 18"
         rule differential_expression:
             '''